Katie Boulter: 2024: WTA 500 title & top 25

-Boulter was a member of the Great Britain team for the 2024 United Cup alongside Cameron Norrie.
+Boulter was a member of the Great Britain team for the United Cup alongside Cameron Norrie.
 She defeated Jessica Pegula in the round-robin stage but the team was eliminated before the knock-out phase.
 She reached the second round of the Australian Open with a win over Yuan Yue but lost to 12th seed and eventual runner-up Zheng Qinwen.
 Boulter played the Linz Open where she defeated sixth seed Jasmine Paolini, before losing to Anastasia Pavlyuchenkova in the second round.

 At the San Diego Open, the unseeded Boulter defeated Lesia Tsurenko, second seed Beatriz Haddad Maia, seventh seed Donna Vekić, and third seed Emma Navarro to reach her first WTA 500 final.
 In the final, she defeated the sixth seeded Marta Kostyuk achieving her first win at this level and taking her ranking into the top 30.

-In April, Boulter helped Great Britain to a 3–1 win in an away tie against France to make it into the Billie Jean King Cup finals.
+In April, Boulter helped Great Britain to a 3–1 win in an away tie against team France to make it into the Billie Jean King Cup finals.
 Having lost to Diane Parry 2–6, 0–6 on day one, Boulter defeated Clara Burel 7–5, 6–0 in the opening match of day two for what was her first Tour-level victory on clay.

 Boulter retained her Nottingham Open title in June, defeating Emma Raducanu in the semifinals, and then Karolína Plíšková in the final on the same day at the tournament which was heavily affected by bad weather.

 For the first time in her career, Boulter was seeded in the singles at Wimbledon.
 She defeated Tatjana Maria in two sets, but then lost to fellow Briton Harriet Dart in the second round, 8–10 in the third set tiebreaker.

 Boulter lost in the first round of the singles at the Paris Summer Olympics, going down in straight sets to Anna Karolína Schmiedlová.
 Partnering Heather Watson, she reached the quarterfinals of the doubles, defeating sixth seeded Brazilian duo Beatriz Haddad Maia and Luisa Stefani in the second round, before losing to third seeds and eventual gold medalists Sara Errani and Jasmine Paolini from Italy.